camdowney/fernui/README.md

-# Fern Monorepo
+# FernUI Monorepo
-This is a monorepo that contains the code for all @fernui packages.
+Monorepo that serves as the development environment for all @fernui packages.

 Documentation coming soon.